09 Spinning Wheels

 We interpreted the indistinct grunt that greeted our knock on Euphemia’s office door as an invitation to enter.
 The office was long and narrow.
 Every surface was covered in books and manuscripts.
 Even the telephone tucked away in the corner behind the door was covered in papers.
 Illumination was provided by a low wattage fluorescent bulb, which gave the scene a damp, cold aspect.

-I was surprised when a tabby – who I hadn’t noticed because he was as greasy and grey as the books that lined the walls – addressed us.
+I was surprised when a tabby – who I hadn’t noticed because he was as greasy and drab as the books that lined the walls – addressed us.
 “You must be looking for Euphemia.”
 The academic spoke with a croaking, tired voice, “She’s expecting you.”
 I noted disapprovingly that the academic’s collar was dusted with catnip.

 We were spared having to socialize further by the appearance of Euphemia, who poked first her ears and then her head, body and tail through the doorway.
 Once through, she said, “Inspector Barks and Detective Mittens.
 I trust you have not been waiting long?”
 She slunk into the office, and sat in a corner, equi-distant from us both.
 Euphemia was not one of those fashionable cats who has adopted a primate style of dress, so it is more accurate to say that she was adorned, not clothed.
 She wore a modest kerchief around her head, she had three metal studs in her right ear, and her whiskers were dyed.
 Her most prominent adornment was her ankle bracelets, to which were attached tiny ceramic bells.
 These bells rang as she moved – useless if hunting birds, but no doubt quite effective at alluring toms.

 Because my readers will range from mice to snow leopards, I hesitate to describe her eyes.
 If a small rodent encountered the glow of those eyes in a field at night, it might think “here is the Death Goddess”.
 Through those same eyes a dog might peer into the soul of a worthy adversary.
-But for a feline those eyes must have been special indeed, for they captured all of the ambiguities of cats: presence and distance, engagement and disengagement, the sense of being outside of time and in the moment, and most vexing of all: the calmness of the carnivore.
+But for a feline those eyes must have been special indeed, for they captured all of the ambiguities of cats: presence and distance, engagement and disengagement, the sense of being outside of time and in the moment, and most vexing of all, the equanimity of the carnivore.

 I put away the papers.
 When I looked up I saw that Euphemia was now beside me.
 She leaned so close to me that I could smell every molecule on her pearl white mane.